bwilczek/blog/_posts/2024-10-16-http_communication_stubbing_in_e2e_tests.md

 # Recording a simulation

 Hoverfly can work in several [modes](https://docs.hoverfly.io/en/latest/pages/keyconcepts/modes/modes.html).
-For this artical we care only about `capture` and `simulate` modes.
+For this article we care only about `capture` and `simulate` modes.
 First for recording real traffic, second for serving the pre-recorder responses, not allowing any connections to real systems.

 The are several ways to set the mode to the required value.
-First is using the admin panel at http://localhost:8888.
+First is using the admin panel at `http://localhost:8888`.

 Another way is using CURL and REST API: